ThomasChan/chatgpt-static-website/README.md

 ## Backend Proxied API

-if you do not have backend develop expirences, recommand aircode.io, none of these are required
+if you do not have backend develop expirences, you can use aircode.io, see them docs and aircode.example folder to start.

 - REACT_APP_AUTH_API: Attempt to authenticate when request your api.
 - REACT_APP_API: Attempt to proxied to https://api.openai.com/v1/chat/completions, since China mainland cannot send request to it.